Andrea Dupree

 Andrea Dupree is a senior astrophysicist at the Center for Astrophysics | Harvard & Smithsonian.
-She is a Past-President of the American Astronomical Society, and served as the associate director of the Center for Astrophysics | Harvard & Smithsonian.
-Dupree also served as Head of the Solar, Stellar and Planetary Sciences Division.
+She is a former president of the American Astronomical Society, and served as the associate director of the Center for Astrophysics | Harvard & Smithsonian.
+Dupree also served as head of the Solar, Stellar and Planetary Sciences Division.

 Early life

 Andrea Kundsin Dupree was born September 17, 1939, to parents Edwin and Ruth.
-She is the oldest sibling with a younger brother, Dennis Edwin Kundsin.
+She is the oldest sibling, with a younger brother, Dennis Edwin Kundsin.